salehalkhalafat/salehalkhalafat/README.md

 - Bachelor's degree in Intelligent Systems Engineering from Tafilah Technical University

-- Strong foundation in machine learning, deep learning, and data analysis[example
+- Strong foundation in machine learning, deep learning, and data analysis

 🚀 What You'll Find on My GitHub: